hargoniX/master/thesis/thesis.typ

 For defining interpreted constants, Nunchaku has three main commands: `pred`, `data`, and `rec`.
-Both `data` and `rec` operate similarly to Haskell, with `data` allowing definitions of polymorphic algebraic types and `rec` allowing definitions of recursive functions by listing equations they must fulfill.
+Both `data` and `rec` operate similarly to Haskell, with `data` allowing definitions of polymorphic algebraic data types and `rec` allowing definitions of recursive functions by listing equations they must fulfill.
 Lastly, `pred` provides a way to define inductive predicates by specifying their introduction rules, similar to Isabelle or Lean.
 Using these basic commands, we can ask Nunchaku for a counter-model of "adding two odd numbers yields an odd one":